marcie1000/game_spop/README.md

                             this mode.
 * `--log-instrs`, `-l`  = log cpu state into a file for comparison with other emulators.
+* `--pause`              = toggle pause.
+* `--plot-instructions`  = open a window with a visual representation of the different values of the Program Counter through a frame, for debugging purposes (exeprimental).
 * `--step`, `-s`        = enable step by step debugging.
 Emulator will stop at each new instruction and ask to continue or edit options.
 * `--help`, `-h`        = show this help message and exit.